fabiooreff/Projecte-Battlebot-Java/README.md

 ![](battlefield.jpg)

-#### This bot It has basic functions to show specific links of the Battlefield page and finally I put them in a screen keyboard.
+#### This bot It has basic functions to show specific links of the Battlefield page and finally i put them in a screen keyboard.

 # Dependences
 #### In my repository is it so the necessary dependencies for import Telegram API methods.
 Remember to make the following imports in the code: